HicServices/RDMP/Documentation/CodeTutorials/CreatingANewRightClickMenu.md

 1. If an object called `MyObject` has a menu it must be called `MyObjectMenu` and must inherit from `RDMPContextMenuStrip`
 2. It must have a constructor signature `public MyObjectMenu(RDMPContextMenuStripArgs args, MyObject instance)`
-3. It must be in namespace Menus e.g. `CatalogueManager.Menus` / `DataExportManager.Menus` etc
+3. It must be in namespace `Rdmp.UI.Menus`

 If no corresponding menu exists for the object then the default menu will be shown.